JoeMille/firstproject1/README.md

 ## Summary

-When imagining the first submission of my very first milestone project, it was far from what was produced.
+When imagining the first submission of my first milestone project, it was far from what was produced.
 Errors, losing work time and again, not linking stylesheet to html files, poorly chosen images and a poorly written README file as well as countless others were ample obstacles to try and overcome.
 Although far from what I had imagined, I'm entirely thankful to the process for highlighting just how difficult even basic web design is.
 From all shortcomings, errors and oversights it's shone a light on what attributes of development I'd like to become far more proficient at, and also helped me realise that if I can work as hard at development as I had to work learning to perform in my current professional domain, that I will have ample fuel to jump into this next chapter of my professional life well-equipped.

 ![Screenshot](coastal-chef-header-image.png)